Skip to main content

 One of our surgeons will be happy to discuss these complications and all aspects of hyperhidrosis with you in greater depth during consultation.

-Figure 2: The sympathetic chains running down the back of the chest cavity over the heads of the ribs.
+The sympathetic chains running down the back of the chest cavity over the heads of the ribs.
 The arrows indicate the typical levels at which we cut the sympathetic chain for palmar and axillary hyperhidrosis